 I backed the project soon after it’s launce in 2023, and I was excited to receive my 3 Kublets almost a year later in 2024.
 The device itself seemed decently well-designed and aesthetically pleasing, even though it did feel a bit cheep.
 The software was a different story.
 The Kublet apps where slow, buggy, and lacked many of the features promised in the campaign.
 The companion mobile app was empty, and the few available apps for the Kublet were poorly designed and often didn’t work.
 My Kublets quickly became a glorified paperweight, sitting on my desk and displaying outdated information most of the time.

 Beyond the product itself, communication from the creators dwindled.
-Concerns raised in the comments were often met with silence, dismissive responses, or generic troubleshooting advice.
-Shipping issues plagued the project, with unexpected costs and address errors adding to the growing dissatisfaction.
-The promised developer community, meant to extend the Kublet’s capabilities, was hampered by inadequate tools and a lack of support.
+Concerns raised in the comments were often met with silence or generic troubleshooting advice.
+Shipping issues added to the frustration, with unexpected costs and address errors.
+The promised developer community never took off because the tools and support weren’t there.

 Months after the initial shipments, the Kublet Kickstarter page and Discord channels remains largely inactive.
 Updates have ceased, and the creators’ presence in the comments has become non-existent.
 The Tidbyt situation follows a similar trajectory.
 For many backers of both projects, they have become synonymous with broken promises and a creator team that appears to have vanished.